 The ISEE should be less than 23000 to get the scholarship, and the ISPE should be less than 50,000.

 3 persons = 2.04

 4 persons = 2.46

 Naples, Italy.
 The city of Federico the II and Luigi Vanvitelli.

-You have to do many things before taking the IMAT exam and studying medicine in English in Italy.
+There are several procedures to be done before taking the IMAT exam and studying Medicine in English in Italy.
 Here is a timeline of everything we have just talked about and when you should do each one

 - Obtain your diplomas and documents and translate them into Italian.
 Then, go to the Italian embassy and validate the translation.

-- Do the pre-pre-enrollment if you want (or consider) to enroll in Turin, Pavia, or Messina.
+- Pre-register if you want (or consider) to enrol in Turin, Pavia, or Messina.

-- Non-EUs – Revisit the embassy with your documents and the A-form so you can get the DoV!
-EUs – make sure you have the DoV as well.
+- Non-EU – Revisit the embassy with your documents and the A-form so you can get the DOV!

 - Register for the IMAT exam and pay the exam fees through the website.